Michael Kwabena Ntumy

 Michael Kwabena Ntumy (22 September 1958 – 27 December 2023) was a Ghanaian Pentecostal televangelist, an Apostle, and the fourth Chairman of The Church of Pentecost (COP) from 1998 to 2008.

 Biography

-Michael Ntumy was born in Dadieso, Oti Region, Ghana on 22 September 1958.
+Michael Ntumy was born in [Osramane-Dadease], Oti Region, Ghana on 22 September 1958.
 He was a teacher in Yendi in the 1980s before, becoming a Deacon and Elder, before marrying Martha at 24.
 He began full-time ministry at 26 with the Church of Pentecost.
 He was called to the office of an Apostle at 33 and six years after, was elected the fourth Chairman of The Church of Pentecost.
 After serving two terms (10 years), he handed over to Opoku Onyinah.

 Ntumy was held hostage during the First Liberian Civil War attacks on his life ranging from physical assaults to poisoning and later suffered paralysis leading to use of a wheelchair.
 He served the church in Liberia and Ivory Coast.

 Ntumy died on 27 December 2023, at the age of 65.